 Set measurable goals

-Like any marketing campaign, you’ll need to rely on measurable indicators to tell you if your campaign is successful.
+Like any marketing campaign, with email marketing you’ll need to rely on measurable indicators to tell you if your campaign is successful.
 What metrics will tell you if you’ve accomplished your objectives?
 For instance, will you track conversion rate, click-through rate, email open rate, or another metric?

 Tailor campaigns to specific segments of your audience